jebberjeb/reframe-fsm/doc/HOWTO-blog.md

                     ...}
  ```

-With this in mind, a basic implementation of `next-state`, minus any
-error-handling, is pretty simple.
+With this in mind, a basic implementation of `next-state` is pretty simple.

 ```clojure
 (defn next-state